 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
-This rule has not been designated a "significant regulatory action" under Executive Order 12866.
-Accordingly, this rule has not been reviewed by the Office of Management and Budget (OMB).
+This NPRM has not been designated a "significant regulatory action," under Executive Order 12866.
+Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMB)

-This regulatory action determination is based on size, duration, and time of year of the regulated area, which will impact a small designated area of Breton Bay and McIntosh Run for 22 total enforcement hours.
+This regulatory action determination is based on size, duration and time of year of the regulated area, which would impact a small designated area of Breton Bay and McIntosh Run for 22 total enforcement hours.
 This waterway supports mainly recreational vessel traffic, which at its peak, occurs during the summer season.
-Although this regulated area extends across the entire width of the waterway, the rule allows vessels and persons to seek permission to enter the regulated area, and vessel traffic able to do so safely will be able to transit the regulated area as instructed by Event PATCOM.
+Although this regulated area extends across the entire width of the waterway, the rule would allow vessels and persons to seek permission to enter the regulated area, and vessel traffic able to do so safely would be able to transit the regulated are as instructed by Event PATCOM.
 Such vessels must operate at safe speed that minimizes wake and not loiter within the navigable channel while within the regulated area.
-Moreover, the Coast Guard will issue Local Notice to Mariners and a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the status of the regulated area.
+Moreover, the Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the status of the regulated area.